w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 | `round` | Round the current numeric value according to `map:mode`. |
 | `clamp` | Constrain the current numeric value to the range `[map:min, map:max]`. |

+Note: the reciprocal operation can also be read as `map:value * currentValue^-1`, i.e. multiplication by the reciprocal of the current value.
+This equivalent formulation may be mathematically clearer for some readers and more flexible if the same pipeline is later extended to other exponent-based transforms, while keeping the operation semantics the same.

 #### Numeric Operation Parameters

 | Term | Used by | Description |